Vegin Vegan Vegun!

 150 g unsweetened soy milk

-• Mix: Add remaining soy milk gradually, whisking well.
+• Mix: Add the remaining soy milk gradually, whisking well to combine.

-• Finish: Remove from heat, stir in oil and salt.
+• Finish: Remove from heat and stir in the oil and salt until smooth.

 1 teaspoon neutral coconut oil